Last updated on August 16th, 2019

 17. Billboards are banned in Hawaii (1927) and three other states Alaska (1998), Vermont (1968), and Maine (1978).

 18. Only two states in the U.S. do not observe daylight saving time (DST).
 One is Hawaii and the other is Arizona (except for the Navajo Nation, who do observe daylight saving time on tribal lands).

 19. Hawaii is the only state in the US where coffee is grown commercially.
 Kona coffee grown on the big island is considered the best of the state.

-20. From east to west, Hawaii is the second widest state in the U.S., after Alaska.
-The state is also called the most isolated population center in the world — some 2,390 miles from the U.S. and nearly 4,000 miles from Japan.
+20. From east to west, after Alaska, Hawaii is the second widest state in the U.S. The state is also called the most isolated population center in the world — some 2,390 miles from the U.S. and nearly 4,000 miles from Japan.